apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

      width="80%" class="img-responsive">
 </div>

-Here we note that writing `arrow::DictionaryArray` is dramatically faster due to the optimizations described above.
+Writing `arrow::DictionaryArray` is dramatically faster due to the optimizations described above.
 We have achieved a small improvement in writing dense (non-dictionary) binary arrays.

 Then, the reading benchmarks: